-Lady Gaga Hits Social Media With Eye-Catching Photos To Promote New Make Up Photos
+Lady Gaga Hits Social Media With Eye-Catching Photos To Promote New Makeup Line

 Framonsterev hoped Lady Gaga would use the look in the future.
 “I want a music video with this look please girl,” the comment read.

-As reported by Harpers Bazar last year, Haus Laboratories was launched in 2019 as the singer’s first ever make-up line.
+As reported by Harpers Bazar last year, Haus Laboratories was launched in 2019 as the singer’s first-ever make-up line.
 Speaking about the launch, Lady Gaga discussed her passion for beauty and desire to create products for all people.

 “When I was young, I never felt beautiful.
 And as I struggled to find a sense of both inner and outer beauty, I discovered the power of makeup.